 & Artificial Insemination Training Course

-Our Artificial Insemination course is only taught in conjunction with our Comprehensive Embryo Transfer Course.
-The AI Course is a 1 day class taught the Monday before the 4.5 day ET Course.
+Our Artificial Insemination Course is only taught in conjunction with our Comprehensive Embryo Transfer Course.
+The Combined Comprehensive Bovine Embryo Transfer & Artificial Insemination Training Course is a 5.5 day school that begins on a Monday and ends at noon on Saturday.

 In the Artificial Insemination portion of the course you learn estrous synchronization, palpating the cervix, and negotiating the AI gun through the cervix.
 We also supply an excellent AI Management Manual.
 The course consists of theory and practical work with young cows.
 Due to innovative techniques and the use of young cows the average student is usually passing the rod through the cervix in less than half a day.
 Further ample AI practice occurs the next 4.5 days while learning the ET techniques.